radarsh/til/README.md

 A collection of TILs heavily inspired from [jbranchaud](https://github.com/jbranchaud/til).

+## 7/11/2016 - Bash readline arguments

+I discovered this one by accident.
+Simply open Bash and type <kbd>Alt + <digit></kbd> followed by any character and you'll find the character repeated `digit` times on your prompt.

+More about this at http://stackoverflow.com/questions/562115/press-alt-numeric-in-bash-and-you-get-arg-numeric-what-is-that

 ## 14/03/2016 - CSS3 ch unit of measurement

 This can be invaluable if you are trying to express the width of an element as a multiple of the character width.